KajaPlaszko/csharp-tdd-bobs-bagels/domain-model.md

 I'd like to know if I try to remove an item that doesn't exist in my basket.

-Classes					Methods								Scenario											Outputs Basket					doesExist(string bagel)				if bagel does exist									true
+Classes					Methods								Scenario											Outputs Basket					checks in removeBagel()				if bagel does exist it removes						void
-															if not, errorr message								false